Trump talks about reporters being shot and says he shouldn't have left White House after 2020 loss

 “President Trump was brilliantly talking about the two assassination attempts on his own life, including one that came within 1/4 of an inch from killing him, something that the Media constantly talks and jokes about,” campaign spokesperson Steven Cheung said in a statement.
 “The President’s statement about protective glass placement has nothing to do with the Media being harmed, or anything else.”

-Harris, meanwhile, told a Michigan church congregation on Sunday that God offers America a "divine plan strong enough to heal division,"
+Harris was campaigning Sunday in Michigan, where she told a predominately Black church congregation in Detroit that God offers America a "divine plan strong enough to heal division."

 The two major candidates offered starkly different tones with the campaign almost at an end, as Harris said voters can reject “chaos, fear and hate."